openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 That second vector is so that you know what direction is up.
 While for a person it's pretty hard to imagine forgetting that you're upside-down, but for a camera, it's an easy way to get things wrong.
 So as you're moving the camera around you're really just modifying the matrix that the ofCamera contains and when you call begin(), that matrix is uploaded to the graphics card.
 When you call end(), that matrix is un-multiplied from the OpenGL state card.
 There's more to the cameras in OF but looking at the examples in examples/gl and at the documentation for ofEasyCam.
 To finish up, lets check out the way that the ofEasyCam works, since that's a good place to start when using a camera.

-Ok, ofEasyCam extends ofCamera, and provides extra interactivity like setting up mouse dragging to rotate the camera which you can turn on/off with ofEasyCam::enableMouseInput() and ofEasyCam::disableMouseInput().
-It also provides a really easy method for setting a target to go to and look at:
+So, as mentioned earlier, there are two camera classes in OF, ofCamera and ofEasyCam. ofCamera is really a stripped down matrix manipulation tool for advanced folks who know exactly what they need to do. ofEasyCam extends ofCamera and provides extra interactivity like setting up mouse dragging to rotate the camera which you can turn on/off with ofEasyCam::enableMouseInput() and ofEasyCam::disableMouseInput().
+There's not a huge difference between the two, but ofEasyCam is probably what you're looking for if you want to quickly create a camera and get it moving around boxes, spheres, and other stuff that you're drawing.

+Onto using these things: both of those classes provide a really easy method for setting a target to go to and look at:

 ~~~~{.cpp}
 void setTarget(const ofVec3f& target);
 void setTarget(ofNode& target);
 ~~~~

-These both let you set the what a camera is looking at and since you can always count on them to allow you to track something moving through space, pretty handy.
+These methods both let you set the what a camera is looking at and since you can always count on them to allow you to track something moving through space, pretty handy.
 In ofCamera there are other methods for doing this and more but I'll let you discover those on your own.
 One last thing that's tricky to do on your own sometimes: So how do you figure out what where something in space will be relative to a given camera?
 Like, say, where a 3D point will be on the screen?
 Voila, worldToScreen()!

 ~~~~{.cpp}
 ofVec3f worldToScreen(ofVec3f WorldXYZ, ofRectangle viewport = ofGetCurrentViewport()) const;